 Looking for a speaker for your classroom, community group, church or civic organization?
 MLGW representatives are available to speak on a variety of utility related topics such energy conservation, safety, careers and more.
 For the best availability of speakers, advance requests are highly recommended.

-MLGW has adopted Hamilton High School to support educational enrichment activities to the student body.
+MLGW partners with Shelby County Schools to support educational enrichment activities to the student body.
 In addition to providing mentoring, MLGW employees interact with students through various activities including field trips, essay contents, and Black History Month celebrations.

 Energy Teaching Kits